erostefano/rxjs-basics/README.md

 # rxjs-basics
 Some devs have difficulties in understanding the concept of callbacks in RxJS.
-For this reason you will find two ways of creating Observables: the short ways and the long way where everything is typed.
+For this reason you will find two ways of creating Observables: the short way and the long way where everything is typed.

 ## Get started